 But of course I went back, apron strings between my legs.
 Neither my life nor my summer was ruined (though I did break up with my newly unemployed boyfriend), but that incident drilled something into me that’s been impossible to shake until very recently: the idea that happiness should not take precedence over some amorphous sense of commitment.

 Now, I’m not talking about happiness over responsible decision-making.
 This was a summer job, earning pin money — it’s not like I was walking out on the source of my entire family’s grocery bill or jeopardizing my college fund.
 Two dollars and forty cents an hour, plus tips from non-Canadians, was not going to send me to Harvard.
 I’m talking about feeling like it was “wrong” to quit this job for no other reason than because I was unhappy.
 I felt awful while I was doing it, and not greatly relieved when it was done.
 And when I got called out by my parents and had to go back, those feelings were reinforced.
 I was the bad guy in this scenario, and I never wanted to feel like that again.
-It’s the idea that happiness should not take precedence over some amorphous sense of commitment.

 I’ve had a number of jobs since then that I wanted to quit.
 Like at the bookstore where I was routinely derided by my manager for “being a know-it-all” (also known as “having read the books I was recommending to the customers”).
 But I had signed on to work through the fall rush—students at the nearby college bought their textbooks from this shop—and I kept my commitment, even when I got a career-track offer to work for a prestigious literary agent.
 I pulled sixteen-hour weekends at the store while starting my new gig as an agent’s assistant during the week.